+ Where do I apply?

 + Do siblings need to go through the lottery?

-Yes — All siblings will need to apply.
-However, siblings are given preference on our lottery.
+Yes - All siblings will need to apply.
+However, siblings are given preference in our lottery.
 If the number of siblings does not exceed the number of open spaces, all siblings are automatically accepted.
-Regarding twins or triplets applying together (and we had quite a few this year!): if one child is accepted via the lottery, all siblings will automatically receive spots in that grade.
+Regarding twins or triplets applying together (and we had quite a few this year!): if one child is accepted via the lottery, all siblings will automatically move to the top of the waitlist.

 + Is New School SF’s lottery separate from the school district’s lottery?

-Yes — New School SF's lottery notification and enrollment dates mirror San Francisco Unified School District’s (SFUSD) timeline.
-If successful, you will receive an offer from us the same time the district notifies you of your public school placement (March 2018).
+Yes - New School SF's lottery notification and enrollment dates mirror San Francisco Unified School District’s (SFUSD) timeline.
+If successful, you will receive an offer from us the same time the district notifies you of your public school placement.

-+ Are you accepting applications for your current K-3 classes?
++ Are you accepting applications for your current school year?

 + Can we enter both the SFUSD lottery and the New School SF lottery?